-This Spring MEA is beginning a siting and routing study to identify locations for two new substations and a route for constructing a 115 kilovolt (kV) transmission line between the existing McRae Substation to the existing O’Neill Tap to support population centers between and above the Palmer and Wasilla core areas.
+This Spring MEA began a siting and routing study to identify locations for two new substations and a route for constructing a 115 kilovolt (kV) transmission line between the existing McRae Substation to the existing O’Neill Tap to support population centers between and above the Palmer and Wasilla core areas.
 Based on recent system planning studies, the load growth in MEA’s service area from Palmer-Fishhook to Pittman requires MEA to install additional transmission and substation facilities to meet current and future power loads.
 Due to the increased population in the area coupled with an aging power-delivery system, MEA has developed a long-range plan to construct and upgrade infrastructure that will increase capacity and provide alternate, redundant transmission routing to its substations.
 Having these alternatives and redundancies in place will increase power reliability for our members and prevent future power load issues which could be costly and timely to fix.

 Over the past 10 years, the Mat-Su population has increased by more than 20,000.
 The Alaska Department of Labor and Workforce Development projects an additional 65,000 people in the Mat-Su by year 2045.
 It is anticipated that growth will be primarily residential, with some commercial growth as well.
 MEA has identified the current power improvement study area based on results of our system studies indicating where power and infrastructure is most needed to bring reliable power to our members.